Demographics of Libya

-Demographics of Libya is the demography of Libya, specifically covering population density, ethnicity, and religious affiliations, as well as other aspects of the Libyan population.
-All figures are from the United Nations Demographic Yearbooks, unless otherwise indicated.

-The Libyan population resides in the country of Libya, a territory located on the Mediterranean coast of North Africa, to the west of and adjacent to Egypt.
+Libya is a country on the Mediterranean coast of North Africa, to the west of and adjacent to Egypt.
 Tripoli is the capital of the country and is the city with the largest population.
 Benghazi is Libya's second largest city.
+All demographics figures are from the United Nations Demographic Yearbooks, unless otherwise indicated.

 History

 Demographics of Libya, Data of Our World in Data, year 2021; Number of inhabitants in millions.

 Historically Berber, over the centuries, Libya has been occupied by the Egyptians, Assyrians, Phoenicians, Greeks, Romans, Arabs, Turks and Italians.
 The Phoenicians had a big impact on Libya.
 Many of the coastal towns and cities of Libya were founded by the Phoenicians as trade outposts within the southern Mediterranean coast in order to facilitate the Phoenician business activities in the area.
 Starting in the 8th century BCE, Libya was under the rule of the Phoenician Carthage.
 After the Romans defeated Carthage in the Third Punic War, Libya became a Roman province under the name of Tripolitania until the 7th century CE when Libya was conquered by the Arab Muslims as part of the Arab conquest of North Africa, and Arab migrations to the region began since then.
 In the 11th century, major migrations of Banu Hilal and Banu Sulaym from the Arabian Peninsula to Libya began, with other nomadic tribes from Eastern Arabia.
 Centuries after that, the Ottoman Empire conquered Libya in 1551.
 It remained in control of its territory until 1911 when the country was conquered by Italy.
 In the 18th century Libya was used as the base for various pirates.
 The story of the Awlad Sulayman, an Arab group from present-day Libya dominated northern Lake Chad in the 19th century.
 Since the Middle Ages, the populations of this region have shared close political, economic, and social ties maintained by the mobility specific to the nomadic way of life.
 These relationships, fluid due to the difficulties of surviving in this difficult environment, have always been structured in turn, through conflict and cooperation, both of which produced rapidly changing alliances.
-In the middle of the 18th century, the Awlad Sulayman carved out a vast area of influence for themselves in Sirte and Fezzan by force of arms and by their alliances with neighboring peoples and the Libian administration.
-Defeated by the Ottoman administration in Tripoli at the end of the 1830s, the survivors of the Awlad Sulayman took refuge in the Lake Chad basin where they reconstituted the conditions for their success in Libya; they controlled trans-Saharan trade and maintained their links with Libian society.
+In the middle of the 18th century, the Awlad Sulayman carved out a vast area of influence for themselves in Sirte and Fezzan by force of arms and by their alliances with neighboring peoples and the Lybian administration.
+Defeated by the Ottoman administration in Tripoli at the end of the 1830s, the survivors of the Awlad Sulayman took refuge in the Lake Chad basin where they reconstituted the conditions for their success in Libya; they controlled trans-Saharan trade and maintained their links with Lybian society.
 Despite the limits imposed on their action by the French colonization of Chad and the Italian colonization of Libia; the Awlad Sulayman retained regional influence during colonial times and appear to maintain it today.